LaunchCodeEducation/skills-back-end-java/materials/assignments/javagram/readme.md

 ## Getting Ready

-Before diving in to the code, get the latest version of the `java-oo-exercises` repository by following the steps outlined to fetch updates from the main repository in [the git setup video][git-fetch-upstream].
+Before diving in to the code, get the latest version of the `java-oo-exercises` repository.
+In Eclipse, do the following:

+1. Right-click on the top-level directory of the project (i.e. `java-track`) and select **Team > Remote > Fetch from...**
+2. Select the `launchcode` remote repository and click **Finish**.
+This will fetch the most recent changes from the main repository
+3. Right-click on the top-level directory of the project and select **Team > Merge**
+4. Select `launchcode/master` from the **Remote Tracking*** section of the dialog to merge

 ### What is RGB?